 If you’re not sure where to start, here’s a general guide to stopping a dog licking blankets or other objects:

-- Boredom is one of the most common causes of a dog licking his bedding.
+- Boredom is one of the most common causes of a dog licking his bedding (or other objects, such as bed licking).
 Ensure your pet gets plenty of mental and physical stimulation throughout the day.

 - If licking has started recently, think about anything that might have caused anxiety.
 Examples include a new guest, a baby, moving to a new house, or a change in routine.